A Guide to Best Indonesian Liquors You Should Try

 Sweet ballo, as the name suggests, has a sweet and subtle flavour and an alcohol content of up to 10%.
 Meanwhile, the flavour of ballo kacci has become sharper, sourer, and stronger.

-Ballo is frequently served as one of the must-have alcoholic drinks at traditional ceremonies, parties, or social gatherings among neighbours.
+Ballo is frequently served as one of the must-have alcoholic drinks at traditional ceremonies and ritual, parties, or social gatherings among neighbours.
 Besides the culture, this spirit and gin are alcoholic drinks that are frequently mixed and consumed to keep the body healthy and warm.

 Making ballo is also simple.
 Palm tree water is stored for several hours.
 The same water also produces a drinkable alcohol liquid.